Leroy Kwadwo: Würzburger Kickers

 In June 2019, it was announced that Kwadwo had joined Würzburger Kickers on a one-year contract with the option of a further season.
 Kwadwo made his professional debut in the 3.
 Liga for Würzburger Kickers on 20 July 2019, starting against Bayern Munich II before being substituted out in the 83rd minute for Lion Schweers, with the home match finishing as a 3–1 win.
 He scored his first goal in professional football in the reverse fixture with a late equaliser in a 1–1 draw with Bayern Munich II on 22 December 2019.
 Towards the end of Würzburg's 3.
 Liga match away to Preußen Münster on 14 February 2020, 'monkey noises' was directed at Kwadwo from a home spectator, causing the game to be briefly paused while they were ejected from the ground by the stewards.
 In response, supporters of both sides chanted "Nazis raus", which translates to "Nazis out".
 He played 25 times in the league for Würzburger Kickers across the 2019–20 season, scoring one goal.
 In July 2020, his contract with the club was extended.
 He played 4 times for the club in the 2020–21 season.

 Dynamo Dresden

 On 18 January 2021, Kwadwo joined Dynamo Dresden on a contract until the end of the season.

 MSV Duisburg

 After a half year at Dresden, he joined MSV Duisburg in the summer of 2021.
+In May 2023, it was announced that he would leave Duisburg after the 2022–23 season.

+1860 Munich

+He moved to 1860 Munich on 28 July 2023.
+He started the 2023–24 season with two yellow cards and a red card against 1.
+FC Stockheim in the Bavarian Cup.